OCHA-DAP/hdx-python-country/doc/main.md

     Country.get_countries_in_region(13)
     # ["BLZ", "CRI", "GTM", "HND", "MEX", "NIC", "PAN", "SLV"]

-## Administration Level One
+## Administration Level

-The administration level one mappings requires using an input configuration dictionary, admin_config, with key *admin1_info* which is a list with values of the form:
+The administration level mappings requires using an input configuration dictionary, admin_config, with key *admin_info* which is a list with values of the form:

     {"iso3": "AFG", "pcode": "AF01", "name": "Kabul"}

 Various other keys are optional:

 *countries_fuzzy_try* are countries (iso3 codes) for which to try fuzzy matching.
 Default is all countries.
-*admin1_name_mappings* is a dictionary of mappings from name to pcode (for where fuzzy matching fails) *admin1_name_replacements* is a dictionary of textual replacements to try when fuzzy matching *admin1_fuzzy_dont* is a list of names for which fuzzy matching should not be tried
+*admin_name_mappings* is a dictionary of mappings from name to pcode (for where fuzzy matching fails) *admin_name_replacements* is a dictionary of textual replacements to try when fuzzy matching *admin_fuzzy_dont* is a list of names for which fuzzy matching should not be tried

 Examples of usage:

-    adminone = AdminOne(config)
+    adminlevel = AdminLevel(config)
-    adminone.get_pcode("YEM", "YEM030", scrapername="test")  # returns ("YE30", True)
+    adminlevel.get_pcode("YEM", "YEM030", scrapername="test")  # returns ("YE30", True)
     # Fuzzy matching in Python 3 only
-    adminone.get_pcode("YEM", "Al Dhale"e / الضالع", scrapername="test")  # returns ("YE30", False)
+    adminlevel.get_pcode("YEM", "Al Dhale"e / الضالع", scrapername="test")  # returns ("YE30", False)

 ## Currencies